 A methodical process of assessing risks and determining requirements for security measures should be followed.
-CPNI has developed guidance for the development of both high level and detailed security requirements (Operational Requirements Level 1 and 2).
+CPNI has developed guidance for the development of both high level and detailed security requirements.

 Clients of CPNI will have direct access to the resources mentioned below, along with training in their proper use.
 These tools should not be further distributed without prior approval from CPNI.